Saktalmale16/PowerBi_dashboard_project/README.md

 # Informative Charts
 Percentage of Revenue by Category,

-Trend by Key Metrics - ADR, RevPAR, Occupancy %, Realization % and ADR by Booking Platforms,
+Trend by Key Metrics - ADR, RevPAR, Occupancy %,

+Realization % and ADR by Booking Platforms,

 Property by Key Metrics,

 Week over week changes of Key Metrics,

+Total Revenue by Booking Platform

+Total Booking and Revenue by Day Type

+Total Revenue by Room Class

+Total Revenue by City and Category

+Total Revenue by Property Name

 # Key Insights